palasthotel/blockX/public/README.txt

 = How can I add my own blockX? =

-You can find all you need to know here: https://github.com/palasthotel/blockX/blob/master/README.md
+You can find all you need to know in the docs: [https://github.com/palasthotel/blockX/blob/master/README.md](https://github.com/palasthotel/blockX#create-new-block-class)

 == Screenshots ==

 == Changelog ==

+= 1.8.4 =
+* Fix: Support for custom class and anchor block fields

 = 1.8.3 =
 * Optimization: Media widget can preview svg now